gauthamvasan/blog/_posts/Musings/2019-06-21-contemplative-misery-vs-blissful-ignorance.md

 <p align="justify"> The way I see it, I have 2 choices.
 1) Join that group, partake in the illusion and pretend to be happy on social media, 2) Deem isolation superior, be super choosy and add to the misery :P Right now, I'd rather be miserable and contemplative than ignorant and blissful.
 Just might change a few years down the line.
 Does that make me a self-pitying masochist who fetishes his own pain? </p>

+<p align="justify"> <b>Note:</b> Again, please don't take this too seriously.
+I myself find it kind of silly to be so self-righteous and supercilious.
+But still worth an effort to articulate your unfiltered thoughts.
+Makes life easy if you know what you're dealing with :)  </p>

 <!-- ----------------------------------------------------------------------------------------------------------------- -->
 <hr class="major" />